Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 Number of Stores

-If you have used Rakuten, TopCashBack, or other cash-back sites, you’ll be familiar with how Capital One Shopping works.
+If you have used Rakuten, TopCashBack, or similar sites, you’ll be familiar with how Capital One Shopping works.

 It all starts with the online portal.

 From here, you can either click on one of the options on the home page or search for stores using the search bar.